grapio/grapio-openfeature-provider-dotnet/README.md

 This OpenFeature provider is a provider that performs flag evaluations as specified by the [OpenFeature](https://openfeature.dev/) specification.

 ## Workings
-The `GrapioProvider` is designed to store the feature flags in a [LiteDB database](https://www.litedb.org), a NoSQL document database.
-This provider resolves the feature flag values directly from the LiteDB database.
-This implies that that the application _must have access to the LiteDB database at runtime_.
+The `GrapioProvider` is designed to store the feature flags using [FASTER KV](https://aka.ms/FASTER/), a fast concurrent persistent key-value store and log.
+This provider resolves the feature flag values directly from the key-value store.

 The database can either be populated with feature flags beforehand or it can load the feature flags and values, on startup, from the [Grapio Server](https://github.com/grapio/grapio-server).